 - how you can make the payment

-We recover amounts owed as a result of an overpayment of Medicare, Centrelink and Child Support benefits.
+We recover amounts owed to Medicare, Child Support and Centrelink.

 If you are unable to pay the amount owing by the due date, please call us.
-We can help you with advice on payment options.
+We can give you advice on payment options.

 Your payments may be affected

 If the amount owing is not paid by the due date, your income support payment may be reduced to help repay this amount.
 You may not be able to get an advance payment until the amount owing is repaid.

 Repayment of Centrelink debts

 For income support payments, the standard repayment rate is 15% of your payment.
 If you have other income, such as earnings from employment or investments, the repayment rate can be higher than 15%.
 Different deduction rates apply to other payment types.

 If you have any questions about your income support payment being reduced to help repay the amount owing, or you would like to discuss the amount being deducted, please call us on 1800 076 072.
 Indigenous customers can contact a specialist team by calling 1800 138 193.

-If we agree to a lesser repayment rate, this will be for 3 months.
+If we agree to a lesser repayment rate, it will be for 3 months.
 After this time the rate will be automatically reviewed based on your income and assets.